We have over nine million customers in the UK for our life assurance, pensions, investments and general insurance plans.

 Please remember the following:

 -The value of tax relief depends on your child's individual circumstances and is subject to change.
+For further information about tax relief click here.

 -The money you invest in a Stakeholder plan for your child is tied up until they are ready to take their benefits, which can be from age 55 onwards.